Kingston upon Hull, City of

 Frequently Asked Questions

-How much Section 106 money has Kingston upon Hull, City of collected?
+How much unspent Section 106 money does Kingston upon Hull, City of hold?

 Does Kingston upon Hull, City of charge CIL?